Find Cabinets that Fit Your Everyday Lifestyle and Needs

 Soft-Close Hinges are a Must

-Even if you tip-toe through life, and they should be six-way adjustable to ensure ease in installation.
-You also want full-extension, soft-close drawer guides, to provide easy access to every inch of storage space.
+Even if you tip-toe through life, and soft-close hinges should be six-way adjustable to ensure ease in installation.
+You also want full-access, soft-close drawer guides, to provide easy access to every inch of storage space.

 Natural or Paint?

-There are a wide range of hardwoods, stains and paint finishes available.
-Factory-applied paint or stain that is heat-cured and has a catalyzed topcoat will clean up easily and provide long-term beauty.
+The Signature and Signature lines have a wide range of hardwoods, stains and paint finishes available.
+The factory-applied paint or stain is heat-cured and has a catalyzed topcoat that will clean up easily and provide long-term beauty.
 Expect to pay a little more for a designer paint, but many white and natural finishes are available for CliqStudios’ standard price.
-Laminates are hard to repair, and thermofoil facing on low-end RTA cabinets may actually melt if used near a stove.

 Organizers and storage options include pull-out cabinets, lazy Susans, spice racks, knife block drawer inserts, tray storage bases, and plate racks.
 If your working style is to throw it all in a drawer, these might be just what you need to inspire you to tidy up.